 Convenient to the Law School, the Gradplex is also a short walk to Colonial Williamsburg or a hop on the bus that stops at the Gradplex entrance and ventures beyond historic Williamsburg to other shopping and entertainment areas.

 About 20 percent of the Law School student body secures housing at the Gradplex.
 Apartment-mates may be students from any of the various William & Mary graduate programs.
 The Gradplex does not accommodate families or married couples.

 The Williamsburg area has an abundance of neighborhoods which comprise single family, condo and apartment living.
 Local newspapers and realty companies are good resources for both purchasing and renting.
-The apartment guide, trulia or zumper may be useful to hunt down appropriate living accommodations.
+The apartment guide, trulia, Zillow, or zumper may be useful to hunt down appropriate living accommodations.
 Off Campus Partners maintains a database of area landlords seeking renters and one of students seeking roommates.
 Finally, our Admission Office produces a Housing Bulletin that is mailed to you upon admission.

 The Williamsburg area is kid-friendly.
 Both public and private school options are available as are numerous recreation activities.
 Links to many of these resources are conveniently compiled by the College.

 Greenberry's, the Law School coffee shop, offers fresh soups, sandwiches, salads and sushi.
 Or just stop in the Student Lounge for a caffeine fix with specialty coffees and teas or a healthy juice drink.

 Purchase a meal plan and dine at any number of University facilities where food choices ranges from down-home favorites at the Sadler Center dining hall to the upscale food court at the Marketplace Cafe or to refined cuisine like blackened tuna and arugula pasta at "The Caf."